richard-to/richard-to.github.io/programming/_posts/2023-09-29-maneki-neko-wave-counter.md

 1. Counts maneki neko waves.
 The IR sensor needs to be placed perpendicular to the end of the paw.
-The `WAVE_DOWN_DISTANCE_CM` and `WAVE_UP_DISTANCE_CM` constants will need to be adjusted based on the maneki size's size.
+The `WAVE_DOWN_DISTANCE_CM` and `WAVE_UP_DISTANCE_CM` constants will need to be adjusted based on the maneki neko's size.
 A wave is counted as a complete down and up motion.
 2. The LCD background can be toggled by clicking the select button on the LCD Shield.
    The available colors can be adjusted by modifying the `colors` array.